Hôtel du Petit-Bourbon: The Grande Salle

-Louis XIII selected the subject for the ballet de cour La délivrance de Renaud, based on the story of Rinaldo in Tasso's popular 1581 epic poem Gerusalemme liberata.
-It was first performed on 29 January 1617, when the king danced a demon of fire.
-It was not difficult to draw a parallel between Tancrède and his knights fighting the monsters of the enchanted forest and Louis XIII and his favorite, Charles d'Albert de Luynes, rescuing France from its enemies.
-According to the livret published by Ballard in 1617, the opening grand concert de musique was performed by "sixty-four voices, twenty-eight viols, and fourteen lutes conducted by le sieur Mauduit."
+Louis XIII selected the subject for the ballet de cour La délivrance de Renaud, based on the story of Rinaldo in Torquato Tasso's popular 1581 epic poem Gerusalemme liberata.
+It was first performed on 29 January 1617, when the King danced a demon of fire.
+It was not difficult to draw a parallel between Tancrède and his knights fighting the monsters of the enchanted forest and Louis XIII and his favorite, Charles d'Albert, 1st Duke of Luynes, rescuing France from its enemies.
+According to the livret published by Pierre Ballard in 1617, the opening grand concert de musique was performed by "sixty-four voices, twenty-eight viols, and fourteen lutes conducted by le sieur Mauduit."

 The dimensions of the hall were ample by Parisian standards: 15 meters wide and 35 meters long with an apse adding an additional 13.5 meters at one end.
-During the Estates General of 1614, the king and his courtiers sat in the apse, which was decorated with fleur-de-lis.
+During the Estates General of 1614, the King and his courtiers sat in the apse, which was decorated with fleur-de-lis.
 Lawrenson suggests that on some occasions, such as the Ballet Comique de la Reine, a kind of stage was located in the apse.
 The general public was accommodated in two tiers of balconies on the walls.

 La finta pazza, an Italian play by Giulio Strozzi mixed with an opera by Francesco Sacrati was given under the auspices of Cardinal Mazarin in December 1645.
 The production employed elaborate stage scenery with set changes and special effects accomplished via theatre machines designed by Giacomo Torelli.